Vickysomtee/rayda/README.md

 This Documentation extensively covers every details about this assessment.
 From App Deployment, Monitoring, IAC to Operations

-This documentations assumes you already have kubernetes and kubectl installed. w
+This documentations assumes you already have kubernetes and kubectl installed.

 ## Infrastructure

 Terraform is being used to provision a VPC and kubernetes cluster on AWS EKS.
+In this case there is CI/CD pipeline in the `.github/workflows` folder to automate the entire terraform deployment which can only be triggered manually.

 ## Rayda Deployment